- In-context video review during all workflow stages, including Secondary Review, to facilitate translation and quality analysis.

 Complete Source Review

 Once all segments are confirmed, the source review gets marked as “Reviewed”.
-The user can also accept all segments by going into the “Edit” dropdown and selecting “Accept all segments”.
-Once all source files in the job are reviewed, then the user needs to click on “Complete Source Review” to move the job to the next stage in the workflow (e.g. Translate).
+You can also accept all segments by going into the “Edit” dropdown and selecting “Accept all segments”.
+Once all source files in the job are reviewed, click on “Complete Source Review” to move the job to the next stage in the workflow (e.g. Translate).

 Segment states